Division of Social Sciences

 Political science majors may become certified to teach secondary school social studies.
 To assure proper scheduling, students interested in this program should inform the chairs of both the Political Science and Education Departments as early as possible in their college careers.

-Requirements for the major in political science are: (1) Political Science 102 (American Government and Politics) and 104 (Introduction to World Politics), to be taken in the freshman or sophomore year, (2) Political Science 201 (Theories of Peace and Conflict) or Political Science 202 (Justice, Power, and Political Thought), to be completed by the junior year, (3) Political Science 401 (Empirical Political Research), normally taken in the second semester of the junior year, (4) Political Science SCE, the Senior Capstone Experience, (5) completion of a department-approved experiential learning requirement; and (6) seven additional department offerings, including one 300-level course from each of the three subfields offered at Washington College: American Government and Political Thought; Comparative Politics; and International Politics.
+Requirements for the major in political science are: (1) Political Science 102 (American Government and Politics) and 104 (Introduction to World Politics), to be taken in the freshman or sophomore year; (2) Political Science 201 (Theories of Peace and Conflict) or Political Science 202 (Justice, Power, and Political Thought), to be completed by the junior year, (3) Political Science 401 (Empirical Political Research), to be taken in the fall of senior year; (4) Political Science SCE, the Senior Capstone Experience; (5) completion of a department-approved experiential education activity; and (6) seven additional department offerings, including one 300-level course from each of the three subfields offered at Washington College: American Government and Political Thought; Comparative Politics; and International Politics.
+Note: earning credit for BOTH the Model Diplomacy Program (POL 471) or a Model United Nations program (POL 473) together for a total of 4 credits will count as a complete International Politics course; students who complete only one of the model programs for credit or who participate in either program but do not earn credit are still required to complete a minimum of one International Politics course.

 Experiential Education Requirement

-All students who major in political science and who matriculate in 2010-2011 and beyond must complete one experiential education requirement, which the Political Science Department at Washington College envisions as a meaningful experience related to politics outside of the classroom.
+All majors must complete one experiential education activity, which the Political Science Department at Washington College envisions as a meaningful experience related to politics outside of the classroom.
 We believe it is important for students to apply the theories and concepts that they have learned in a “real-world” setting.
 Majors may complete this requirement through one of the following ways:

-2. Participation in a Model Diplomacy Program (POL 471) or a Model United Nations program (POL 473) together with the two-credit course component.
+- Participation in a Model Diplomacy Program (POL 471) or a Model United Nations program (POL 473) together with the two-credit course component.
+Please see Professor Tahir Shad, advisor to the Model UN programs, for more information for applying to participate.

-4. At least one semester or summer program of study abroad.
+- At least one semester or summer program of study abroad.
 The college currently participates in more than 30 study-abroad programs—including 15 programs in which courses are taught in English.
-Please contact the Office of International Programs and the International Studies Director, Professor Oros, for more information.
+Students who complete our summer Tanzania Seminar (see Professor Tahir Shad for more information) or the Oxford Research Seminar (see Professor Joseph Prud’homme for more information) will have this count for their experiential component.
+Please contact the Global Education Office and the International Studies Director, Professor Oros, for more information about other programs.

-Students intending to major in political science are encouraged, but not required, to take Mathematics 109 (Statistics), and Computer Science 100 (Basics of Computing) as part of their freshman-sophomore distribution selections, so that some aspects of the most recent methodological developments in political analysis will be more readily understandable to them.
+Students intending to major in political science are encouraged, but not required, to take Mathematics 109 (Statistics) as part of their freshman-sophomore distribution selections, so that some aspects of the most recent methodological developments in political analysis will be more readily understandable to them.

 Senior Capstone Experience

-The Senior Capstone Experience in political science is a thesis, which allows students to design and pursue a major independent research project on a topic of their own choosing.
+Political Science majors are required to write a thesis, which should be a minimum of 30 pages, and then present that research as a poster presentation as part of a required Senior Symposium.
 Each student works closely with a faculty advisor who guides and supports the project from beginning to end.
-The thesis will be graded Pass, Fail, or Pass with Honors.
 Students may attempt an honors thesis in Political Science only if their GPA is 3.5 or higher in the major.

-Requirements for the minor in political science are: Political Science 102, 104 and four other courses in political science.
-Students who minor in political science must complete three courses at Washingotn College or in a Washington College program.
+Requirements for the minor in political science are Political Science 102, 104 and four other courses in political science.
+Students who minor in political science must complete three courses at Washington College or in a Washington College program.
 Students majoring in International Studies may not minor in political science.

 Internships and Other Opportunities

 Students in good standing are encouraged to participate in one of the internship opportunities administered through the Department and the International Studies Program, and they may earn course credit for doing so.
-For students matriculating in 2010-2011 and beyond, completion of such internships counts as part of their experiential learning requirement.
+Completion of such internships counts as part of their required experiential learning activity.
 For program details and eligibility requirements, see “Internships and Other Opportunities” in this catalog.
 Those of particular interest to political science majors include:

 - Maryland General Assembly Internship (see also course listings below)